The Perfect Bridge

 The Graduate Teaching Fellowship was an opportunity to assist and mentor current AUA students and enhance his applications.
 By teaching Anatomy and Physiology labs for Med I and II students, Dr. Halasa was able to work alongside one of his own mentors from his days as an AUA student, Anatomy department chair Dr. Hassan Amiralli.
 Dr. Halasa led Radiology lectures as well.

 Dr. Halasa also met with students in small groups and helped develop effective study strategies for the Shelf and USMLE Step I and II exams.
 Seeing that an AUA alumnus was able to conduct research at an institution as prestigious as Mayo Clinic and achieve multiple publications was encouraging in and of itself.
-“When you’re in Basic Sciences, it’s incredibly intense and can even seem like it’s never going to end.
+“When you’re in Preclinical Sciences, it’s incredibly intense and can even seem like it’s never going to end.
 Meeting graduates who have been in the same, exact position and have done well for themselves can be motivating,” Dr. Halasa said.